ggnkua/hatari/readme.md

 in the prompt type ```pacman -S make mingw32/mingw-w64-i686-attica-qt5 mingw-w64-i686-gcc mingw-w64-i686-SDL2```.
 You might want to install git while you're at it.
 I don't.
+   1. You can now close the mingw32 command line
    1. Check your /usr/include folder for ```memory.h```.
 If such a file is not present then create one that contains the following single line: ```#include <string.h>```.
 1. ~~Checkout this repository and switch to the proper branch using ```git checkout debugger-extensions```.~~ ```master``` is now current